semprag/semprag.github.io/word.md

     3. "Insert reference to" should be "Paragraph number"
     4. "Insert as hyperlink" should be checked.
     5. "Include above/below" should _not_ be checked.
     6. (If you right-click on the resulting entity and click "Toggle Field Codes" you should see something like `{ REF _Ref1234 \r \h }`.
-Right-click again and click "Toggle Field Codes" again to show the resolved reference.)
+Right-click and select "Toggle Field Codes" again to show the resolved reference.)
     <!-- http://office.microsoft.com/en-us/word-help/field-codes-ref-field-HP005186139.aspx -->
 - Use footnotes instead of endnotes.
-Endnotes will be converted to footnotes.
+Any endnotes will be converted to footnotes.

 ## Yet to be determined